stanley-fork/Retro-Lite-CM5/enclosure/README.md

 After assembling v1 and running tests, I am working on improvements to the design which will be uploaded to STL_v2 folder.
 It is recommended to assemble v2 only (v1 is now deprecated).

+Currently, we are working on improving the design for v3.
+This will include:

+- Analog triggers
+- RP2350B upgrade from RP2040
+- Thinner shell design (19mm --> 16mm)
+- New joysticks
+- Rumble motors
+- CNC machinable